HoseinRanjbar/Crowd-Counting-and-Localization/README.md

 # Crowd-Counting

-'''
-backbone weights(vgg16) is so big(540MB), It is not uploaded on the Github and you have to download it with the following code
+backbone weights(vgg16) is so big(540MB), It is not uploaded on the Github and you have to download it with the following code"kk
-'''